mkf450/perpusMiniProject/README.md

 composer
 ```

-<br>if you're not getting any error message and composer shows it version, than it's completely installed
+<br>if you're not getting any error message and composer shows its version, than it's completely installed

 <br>